QuentinMaz/MDPFuzz_Replicability_Study_Artifact/replication/README.md

 In each sub folder, follow the `README` file which details:
 1. How to manually install the Python virtual environment (only needed if you are not using the Docker image).
 If not, simply make sure to have the correct environment activated.
-2. Execute the required computation.
+2. Execute the required computations.

 The three policy testing methods studied (*Fuzzer-R*, *MDPFuzz-R*, *Random Testing*) are implemented in `methods/`.